 Besides being helpful, ARC welder has some limitations;

 - The tool allows you to load one app at the time

 - Not all apps will work; it is a hit or miss.

 Android apps installed through ARC Welder have the capability of communicating with other Chrome apps and extensions.
 This poses a security threat as hackers can exploit this opportunity to propagate cyber attacks.
 But this should not worry you at all.
 The sandboxing technology used in ARC Welder ensures that the data is not accessible by outside entities.
 However, especially when running streaming apps, there’s the chance the application to access blocked or copyright-protected content.

-To avoid this kind of risk and stay on the right side of the law, we strongly advise you to ALWAYS USE A GOOD VPN, like IPVanish.
+To avoid this kind of risk and stay on the right side of the law, we strongly advise you to ALWAYS USE A GOOD VPN, like Surfshark.
 We recommend it because it’s the Best VPN ever, providing you with a strong layer of security, by having:

 - Zero-log policy – not collecting its user’s activities